Letztes Update: 15. Mai 2025

 Antwort der Redaktion

-Distinguishing sci-fi from other speculative fiction genres like fantasy or horror can sometimes be challenging.
-The key difference lies in the use of scientific principles.
-While fantasy relies on magical elements and horror focuses on fear and the supernatural, sci-fi is grounded in scientific plausibility and technological advancements.
+Distinguishing sci-fi from other speculative fiction genres can be challenging.
+Sci-fi is often confused with fantasy or horror.
+The key difference lies in the reliance on scientific principles.
+While fantasy relies on magic, sci-fi is grounded in science, even if it's speculative.

 Last updated 3 mins ago